Brad Pitt And Angelina Jolie Documentary Reveals Dark Secrets, Filmmaker Insists Stars Estranged A Year Before Public Split

 — Oluwadamilare (@ZanottiEkun) January 27, 2017

-Since this point there has been news of nasty exchanges between the estranged couple while they battle for their kids.
-Angelina and Brad finally agreed to seal court documents to keep their divorce and custody battle out of the media headlines, yet not before it became known that Angelina had accused Brad of wanting to seal documents to keep dark secrets of his from being made known.
+Since this point, there has been news of nasty exchanges between the estranged couple while they battle for their kids.
+Angelina and Brad finally agreed to seal their court documents to keep their divorce and custody battle out of the media headlines, but not before it became known that Angelina had accused Brad of wanting to seal documents to keep dark secrets of his from being made known.

-Apparently there is now a documentary in the works about the former A-list couple, revealing those very secrets about Pitt and his relationship with the UN envoy, director and actress.
+Apparently, there is now a documentary in the works about the former A-list couple, revealing those very secrets about Pitt and his relationship with the UN envoy, director, and actress.
 Radar Online shares about this documentary that is reportedly in production.

 “X-rated sex secrets, drug use, abuse rumors and more — Brad Pitt and Angelina Jolie’s twisted Hollywood romance will be exposed like never before in a new documentary, and RadarOnline.com has the first explosive details of what fans can expect from the bombshell film.”